MahmoudHegazi/amazon_proudcts_checker/README.md

 ## important note:
-Maybe you can use tools or advanced technique readed from book, or from course, But I did that from scratch that's mean you I can make a book and you can only copy
+Maybe you can use tools or advanced technique read from book or from course better than that 100 times, But I did that from scratch that's mean I can make a book and you can only copy

 ### IBAN API